Kagzi India

 The Birth of True Paper

-The oldest surviving piece of writing paper was excavated from a tomb at Fangmatan, Gansu Province, China - dating to the Western Han Dynasty.
+The oldest surviving writing paper was discovered in Fangmatan, Gansu Province, China, dating back to the Western Han Dynasty.

 The Birth of True Paper